datawire/ambassador-docs/docs/cloud/latest/authenticating/index.md

   <img src="../images/authenticating-create-org.png" alt="Create Org"/>
 </p>

-When creating your organization you will be asked to upload your Organization/Company logo and enter your Organization/Company URL so we can customize your experience across Ambassador Cloud.
+When creating your organization you will be asked to upload your Organization/Company logo so we can customize your experience across Ambassador Cloud.

 <br />
 <p style="max-width:600px;margin:0 auto;">